 1) DON’T have your phone out during class. — It can be tempting to pull out your phone for a quick peek during class, but oftentimes a quick peek turns into five minutes, which turns into ten.
 (You get the picture.)
 Before you know it, an entire class has passed by, and you were texting all along!
 Steer clear of this habit by keeping your phone elsewhere during class if you need to.
 That way, you can place all of your attention on your teacher and avoid missing any potentially essential information.

 2) DON’T get in a “schoolwork rut.” — With school temporarily being at home, it may seem as if your school life and your home life are blending together into a never-ending humdrum.
-You may find yourself working constantly and never catching a break (or vise versa).
+You may find yourself working constantly and never catching a break (or vice versa).
 So, it’s important that you give yourself some “you time” every now and then.
 Even though you may still be stuck at home, you should make time to do something you like, whether it be cooking, reading, or even watching your favorite show.

 Virtual learning has posed a plethora of challenges, but that doesn’t mean that they can’t be conquered.
 While taking classes from your own home may seem far from mundane, there are ways to make doing so as painless and productive as possible.
 If you maintain a strict school schedule while also remembering to take breaks, make time for yourself, and communicate with others, you can avoid the all-too-familiar daily grind and still be able to unwind.
 After all, virtual learning isn’t just about the schoolwork.
 It’s also about you!